-Smithsonian Internship stipends are not considered salary or compensation.
+Smithsonian Fellowship stipends are not considered salary or compensation, but are awarded to help support a fellow's research efforts during the tenure of their appointment.
 The amounts and disbursement schedules of stipends and allowances are specified in individual award agreements.
 Stipends for appointments of three months or longer are usually paid in equal bi-monthly installments within the tenure period.
-The stipend award provided in support of an internship will be disbursed as follows:
+The stipend award provided in support of a fellowship will be disbursed as follows:

-- Stipend payments begin approximately 6 weeks after all paperwork is returned to the Office of Academic Appointments and Internships and you have begun your appointment. - If your total award is \$2,500 or less, or your full tenure is 3 weeks or less, your stipend award will be disbursed in one lump-sum payment unless otherwise indicated on your award agreement.
+- Stipend payments begin approximately 6 weeks after all paperwork is returned to the Office of Academic Appointments and Internships and you have begun your appointment. - If your total award is \$2,500 or less, or your full tenure is 3 weeks or less, your stipend award will be disbursed in one lump-sum payment unless otherwise indicated on your award agreement. - Typically, the stipend will be distributed in equal bi-monthly installments unless otherwise indicated your award agreement - The full stipend award will be disbursed within the fellowship tenure dates. - Stipends are only released around the 10th and/or 25th of each month.
+Fellows should expect to receive payment within three to four business days after the release date to account for the varying processing times required for different financial institutions.
+Fellows should not expect payment on exactly the 10th and/or 25th nor on the same date each month.
+Payments are not released on weekends or holidays.

-- Typically, the stipend will be distributed in equal bi-monthly installments unless otherwise indicated your award agreement - The full stipend award will be disbursed within the Conservation Fellowship tenure dates. - Stipends are only released around the 10th and/or 25th of each month.
-Interns should expect to receive payment within three to four business days after the release date to account for the varying processing times required for different financial institutions.
-Interns should not expect payment on exactly the 10th and/or 25th nor on the same date each month.
-Payments are not released on weekends or holidays. - Non-U.S. residents must check-in with the Office of Academic Appointments and Internships before their paperwork can be processed. - All U.S. residents are required to receive payment via electronic funds transfer (EFT).
-In normal circumstances, non-U.S. residents who do not have a U.S. bank account may receive their first payment via check, however Interns with a tenure longer than three months are encouraged to open a U.S. bank account upon arrival to receive payment via EFT.
-The payment source will be the U.S. Treasury. - Non-U.S. Interns conducting their research outside the U.S. may receive their stipend payments via wire transfer.
+- Non-U.S. residents must check-in with the Office of Academic Appointments and Internships before their paperwork can be processed. - All U.S. residents are required to receive payment via electronic funds transfer (EFT).
+In normal circumstances, non-U.S. residents who do not have a U.S. bank account may receive their first payment via U.S debit card which has to be picked up, however fellows with a tenure longer than three months are encouraged to open a U.S. bank account upon arrival to receive payment via EFT.
+The payment source will be the U.S. Treasury. - Non-U.S. fellows conducting their research outside the U.S. may receive their stipend payments via wire transfer.
 Wired stipend payments are typically disbursed around the 25th of each month. - Please be advised that these funds are considered to be taxable along with all other income received from the award (see Tax Information section below).